5 - Introduction to the transition plan

 O: Vision and Objectives

-O2: The organisation's vision is defined by a medium and long term objective (time horizon 2030 and 2050), expressed in absolute value and in relative intensity.
+O2: The organisation's vision is defined by a medium- and long-term objective (time horizons 2030 and 2050), expressed in absolute value and in relative intensity.
 They are consistent with the objectives of international sectoral standards.

 P: Action plan

-P2: The transition plan contains immediate, priority, strategic, adaptation and data collection improvement actions.
+P2: The transition plan contains immediate, priority, strategic, adaptation and process improvement actions for data collection.

 Q: Quantification of actions

-Q2: Emission reduction potentials are quantified, at least for immediate and priority actions.
+Q2: The emission reduction potentials are quantified, at minimum for immediate and priority actions.

 R: Low-carbon trajectory

-R2: Quantifying the reduction potential makes it possible to construct a bottom-up trajectory over 10 years.
-It justifies achieving short-term (horizon of the next assessment) and medium-term (horizon 2030 or over about ten years) objectives consistent with the overall objective.
+R2: The quantification of the reduction potential allows construction of an ascending (bottom-up) trajectory over 10 years.
+It justifies achievement of short-term objectives (horizon of the next inventory) and medium-term objectives (horizon 2030 or over about ten years) consistent with the overall objective.

 S: Monitoring

 S2: Monitoring and implementation indicators for the actions are defined.
-Performance indicators enable tracking of the most significant emissions.
-A monitoring system dashboard-type tool is used to monitor these indicators between each renewal of the process.
-It allows analysis of trends.
+Performance indicators allow tracking the most significant emissions.
+A monitoring system of dashboard type is used to monitor these indicators between each renewal of the approach.
+It enables analysis of trends.

 Governance